Andrew Pickens (congressman): Family

 Pickens died near Tamassee, South Carolina, in Oconee County, on August 11, 1817.
 He is buried at Old Stone Church Cemetery in Clemson, South Carolina.

 Pickens was an uncle (through his marriage to Rebecca Florida Calhoun) to John C. Calhoun (1782–1850), who was a leading American politician and political theorist from South Carolina during the first half of the 19th century.
 Calhoun's home, Fort Hill, is now located on the campus of Clemson University in Pickens County, South Carolina.
 It is a noted historic landmark in the state of South Carolina.

 Legacy and memorials

 Fort Pickens in Florida is named in his honor.
 Also named after him are Pickens County in Alabama; Georgia; and South Carolina.
 There is also a city of Pickens, South Carolina.
 He is the namesake of Pickens High School.

 His Hopewell plantation is now owned and maintained by Clemson University.

 Pickens was a 7th great-grandfather of former US senator and 2004 presidential candidate John Edwards.

-The Patriot (2000)

 Pickens and his actions served as one of the models for the fictional character of Benjamin Martin in The Patriot, a motion picture released in 2000.
 In a scene prior to the Battle of Cowpens, Benjamin Martin (character) asks the militia for two rounds before they retreat, reminiscent of Daniel Morgan in the Battle of Cowpens.